Comment maximiser les exonérations fiscales lors d'un transfert d'entreprise?

 It is important to structure the share buyback in collaboration with tax advisors to maximize tax benefits and ensure compliance with tax regulations.

-Using a holding company to repurchase the shares can provide additional tax benefits, including income management and asset protection.
+Using a holding company to repurchase shares can provide additional tax benefits, particularly in terms of income management and asset protection.

 The capital gains deduction (CGD) allows entrepreneurs to deduct a portion of the capital gains realized on the sale of their shares.
 This deduction is subject to annual limits and eligibility conditions.